kasimotkun/serenity-sample/README.md

 $ mvn clean surefie-report:report
 ```
 ### The project directory structure
-The project has build scripts for both Maven and Gradle, and follows the standard directory structure used in most Serenity projects:
+The project has build scripts for Maven, and follows the standard directory structure used in most Serenity projects:
 ```Gherkin
 src
   + main